 - The value of the victim’s losses and expenses

-However, your attorney will also investigate the crash.
+However, your accident attorney will also investigate the crash.
 They will identify the liable party, show how they acted carelessly or recklessly, and document how this affected your life—physically, emotionally, and financially.
-They can then present this evidence to the insurer or at trial, proving your case.
+They can then present this evidence to the insurance company or at trial, proving your case.

 The Role of Negligence in a Multi-Car Traffic Accident

 At the heart of any personal injury case is the issue of negligence.
-When someone acts carelessly and another person suffers harm, this is negligence.
-There are four factors you must prove to show another driver was negligent and at fault in your crash:
+When someone acts carelessly, and another person suffers harm, this is negligence.
+There are four factors you must prove to show another driver was negligent and at fault in your multi-vehicle accident:

 - They had a certain duty to behave in a specific way, such as yielding before turning left